Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Finite Element Modeling

-Material properties relevant to the CZM and PFM simulations are provided in Table \ref{czm_sim} and Table \ref{PFM_sim}, respectively.
-It is worth noting that inclusions generally have significantly higher mechanical strength than other constituents, and it is a well-known phenomenon that cracks in many engineering materials do not propagate into the inclusions.
-Consequently, inclusion's damage properties are not explicitly specified in CZM simulations.
-To account for this inherent behavior, the failure strength of inclusions is deliberately set to a much higher level than that of the other phases in the PFM simulations.
+Material properties for CZM and PFM simulations are given in Table \ref{czm_sim} and Table \ref{PFM_sim} respectively.
+Inclusions, known for their significantly higher mechanical strength, typically prevent crack propagation, a common observation in many engineering materials.
+As a result, the damage characteristics of inclusions are not explicitly defined in the CZM simulations.
+To reflect this behaviour in PFM simulations, the failure strength of inclusions is deliberately set much higher than that of the other material phases.

-The staggered scheme suggested by Gergely is used to solve the system of non-linear equations.
-Using the open-source ABAQUS codes from Gergely as mentioned in \cite{molnar20172d}, the CPFM approach is integrated into the ABAQUS UEL subroutine by modifying the equations outlined in Table \ref{comparison}.
+In this study, a staggered scheme is used for phase-field fracture simulations, where the phase-field and displacement fields are solved sequentially.
+The staggered scheme proposed by \citet{molnar20172d} is used to solve the system of nonlinear equations for PFM simulations.
+In addition, the CPFM approach is integrated into the ABAQUS UEL subroutine using the open source ABAQUS codes from \citet{molnar20172d}, with modifications applied to the UEL subroutine to convert the code from the AT2 standard phase-field fracture model to the CPFM fracture model.
+These modifications are based on the equations presented in Table \ref{comparison}.